zhenduowen/zhenduowen.github.io/_posts/2025-06-16-interchange-minmax.md

 date: 2025-06-16
 author: Zhenduo
 categories: [Optimization, Lagrangian Duality]
-tags: [Optimization, Lagrangian Duality, Min-Max]
+tags: [Optimization, Lagrangian Duality, Min-Max, Game Theory, Nash Equilibrium]
 ---

 This blog introduces several theorems of interchanging Min-Max, also known as Minimax Theorems.
 I found these theorems useful and interesting in recent works.
 Before diving into the theorems, there are several preliminary facts: